pyraxal/AutoRSR/readme.txt

+THis version is depreciated!
+Please use the newest version which is much better documented and contains some better ease of use. https://github.com/pyraxal/AutoRsr-NoBert?tab=readme-ov-file#project-structure

 Hello!

 This is AutoRSR, a project written in order to leverage AI to automatically score for Redmond Sentence Recall (RSR).
 The goal of this is to implement a screening protocol that will eventually automate the screening of children.

 You can check out a working demo that implements this code at: https://aipipelines.xlabub.com/.
 If you want to run the code yourself, please follow the instructions below.

 -------------------------------------------------------------------------------------------